ssaladd/simple-todo-app/README.md

 # simple-todo-app
-A simple todo app made with reactjs and django
+the source code for a simple todo app made with reactjs and django + postgreSQL / sqlite
+- reactjs frontend is in /frontend
+- django backend is in /